-In the following script, message A is filed into folder "INBOX.harassment".
+In the following script, message A is filed into mailbox "INBOX.harassment".

+'''

-Example: require "fileinto"; if header :contains ["from"] "coyote" { fileinto "INBOX.harassment"; }
+Example: require "fileinto";

+if header :contains ["from"] "coyote" {

-4.3.
+fileinto "INBOX.harassment";

+}

+'''

+4.2.
 Action redirect

+'''

-Syntax: redirect <address: string>
+Usage: redirect <address: string>

+'''

 The "redirect" action is used to send the message to another user at a supplied address, as a mail forwarding feature does.
-The "redirect" action makes no changes to the message body or existing headers, but it may add new headers.
-The "redirect" modifies the envelope recipient.
+The "redirect" action makes no changes to the message body or existing